MicrosoftDocs/cpp-docs/docs/standard-library/span-class.md

 ## <a name="end"></a> `span::end`

-Returns an iterator to the end of the span.
+Get an iterator to the end of the span.

 ```cpp
 constexpr iterator end() const noexcept;